mne-tools/sprint2019/README.md

 ## What & Why

-By providing new techniques and new ways of looking at complex datasets, Machine Learning (ML) is revolutionizing many scientific fields.
+By providing new techniques and new ways of looking at complex datasets, Machine Learning (ML) is revolutionizing science.

 The present coding sprint aims at gathering expert data-scientists, who specialize in high dimensional time series.